eantonini/Power_density_of_large_wind_farms/Atmospheric_simulations/README.md

-This folder contains setup files and instructions to reproduce the numerical results using WRF 4.2.1.
+This folder contains setup files and instructions to reproduce the numerical results of the paper using WRF 4.2.1.

 ## Downloading WRF